kign/c4wa/etc/doc/language.md

 pointers, structures and arrays.
 Not all possible combinations are supported though, like you can't have pointer to an array, etc.

-Any integer types could be `unsigned`. `sizeof` is supported (but will return results different from native C compiler due to no need to use alignment in Web Assembly memory).
+Any integer type could be `unsigned`. `sizeof` is supported (but may return results different from native C compiler due to no need to use alignment in Web Assembly memory).

 `typedef` isn't supported.
 You must use syntax `struct NAME` when declaring variables of type `struct`.
 There are no `union`s.

-`c4wa` supports most usual operators, but assignment isn't treated as an operator.
+`c4wa` supports most C operators, but assignment isn't treated as an operator.
 It does support chain assignment `a = b = c ...` with some limitations though.

 Usual pointer arithmetic is supported; `&` operator can be used with some limitations.